karthik198500/MacSetUp/README.md

 Move dock bar to the side
 Remove un necessary apps in the side bar
 Invert mouse movement
-Adjust tab to use for buttons - use keyboard navigation to move control between buttons
+- Adjust tab to use for buttons - use "keyboard navigation" to move control between buttons

 Install chrome

 System preferences changes
-Keyboard - use F1 and F2 as standard function keys Mouse -change direction.
+- Keyboard - use F1 and F2 as standard function keys
+- Mouse -change direction.
-Change default browser to chrome
+- Change default browser to chrome

 Always display tabs as details